israeljr98/scheme-interpreter/README.md

 #### **and**

-The logical forms `and` and `or` are short-circuiting.
-For `and`, the interpreter should evaluate each sub-expression from left to right, and if any of these evaluates to a false value, then `False` is returned.
+The logical forms `and` is short-circuiting.
+For `and`, the interpreter evaluates each sub-expression from left to right, and if any of these evaluates to a false value, then `False` is returned.
 Otherwise, it should return the value of the last sub-expression.
 If there are no sub-expressions in an `and` expression, it evaluates to `True`.

 ```lisp
 scm> (and)